 Andy); Churchwardens Sandra Bourne and Derek Wolstenholme; Deanery

-Synod Rep Nicola Smith (Reader); Sara Duke, Elaine Evans; Lisa Farrington, Pam Jackson, Sue Pelham, Paul Buckmaster (elected as Treasurer), and Tom Handforth
+Synod Rep Nicola Smith (Reader); Elaine Duke, Elaine and John Evans; Pam Jackson, Sue Pelham, Alwynn Rea, Paul Buckmaster (elected as Treasurer), and Tom Handforth

 We meet every couple of months to discuss

 - The future of ministry in the Over Wyre area;